tefkah/thesis-writing/IQHE Has No Electron Interactions, FQHE Does.md

 ctime: 20210309161230
 ---

-# IQHE has no electron interactions, FQHE does
+# IQHE Has No Electron Interactions, FQHE Does

 In [[the Integer quantum hall effect (IQHE)]], the electron interactions are turned off, only taking into account the fact that [[fermions cannot be in the same quantum state (Pauli Exclusion Principle)]] but otherwise neglecting repulsion.